 Qantas is yet to officially announce further new routes for its new fleet of Boeing 787-9s, but Paris, Frankfurt and an additional US city have been touted as possible destinations.
 There have even been rumours that Qantas is considering non-stop Sydney-London and Sydney-New York flights in the medium term.
 Now, there is speculation that there may soon be non-stop flights between Sydney and Lima, Peru.

 Last week, the Australian and Peruvian governments signed a new Air Services Agreement.
 This is a prerequisite for airlines to operate direct flights between the two countries.
-The announcement coincided with plans to allow young Peruvians to visit Australia on working holidays, as well as plans for a Free Trade Agreement between the two nations.
+The announcement coincided with plans to allow young Peruvians to visit Australia and Australians to visit Peru on working holidays, as well as plans for a Free Trade Agreement between the two nations.
 The number of Australians visiting Peru, and vice versa, is already growing rapidly – and these announcements will only further increase visitor numbers.

 There are currently only a handful of flights between Australia and South America.
 Qantas and LATAM Airlines fly to Chile, and Air New Zealand flies 3x weekly from Auckland to Buenos Aires.